 “By documenting the current best practice, standardized work forms the baseline for kaizen or continuous improvement.
 Improving standardized work is a never-ending process.”

 Essential SAFe practices provide the most basic, standardized guidance for program execution.

-Supporting Agile PMO and CoPs – Even though ARTs and Solution Trains are largely self-organizing and self-managing, many organizations benefit from having an Agile PMO, which collects and communicates practices to be applied throughout the portfolio.
+- Supporting Agile PMO and Communities of Practice (CoPs) – Even though ARTs and solution trains are largely self-organizing and self-managing, many organizations benefit from having an Agile PMO, which collects and communicates practices to be applied throughout the portfolio.
 But as described in Extend to the Portfolio, this is not a traditional PMO.
 Rather, it often leads the transformation to agility, and can play an active role in implementing SAFe.
-Furthermore, the Agile PMO may sponsor or serve as an ongoing Community of Practice (CoP) for Scrum Masters, and Agile Release Train and Solution Train Engineers.
-This provides a forum for sharing Agile program execution practices, general knowledge sharing, and strategies for cross-program reporting.
+Furthermore, the Agile PMO may sponsor or serve as an ongoing community of practice for Scrum Masters and Agile Release Train and Solution Train Engineers.
+This provides a forum for sharing Agile program execution practices, general knowledge, and strategies for cross-program reporting.

 Stakeholders in this collaboration include the relevant enterprise executives, the ART and Solution Train Business Owners and other stakeholders, and the Agile PMO.
 This group has the following responsibilities:

 - Dynamic forecasting and budgeting – A leaner, more Agile and dynamic process (as described in “Lean Budgets”) replaces the fixed, long-range budget cycles, financial commitments, and fixed scope expectations of a legacy mindset.
 Agile approaches to estimating, forecasting, and longer-term planning are described in the Roadmap article.